Lee01-bit/Node.js-project/readMe.txt

 There are 4 methods GET, POST, PUT, DELETE

 GET
-- The get method will be retreiving data from my JSON file and converting it to be readable
+- The GET method will be retreiving data from my JSON file and converting it to be readable
 - It can also search for a specific product using the ID
+    - in order to use this you have to specifiy inside your URL like : localhost:3000/products/1(this would be the ID you would want to find)
 - If it does not find a product , you will get a error code

 POST